 - For participation in this qualification, students will be required to obtain a clearance from the Department of Communities and Social Inclusion at their expense.
 For more information please go to https://screening.dcsi.sa.gov.au/

 Case worker, family support, prevention worker, home based care worker, children’s and youth support worker, child protection support worker, community services worker, welfare worker, early intervention worker.

 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.

 Certificate IV in Child, Youth and Family Intervention (Family Support)

 Skills covered include communication, service planning, working with diverse people, legal and ethical requirements, workplace safety and practice frameworks.
-10 core units plus 6 electives.
+To complete the qualification you are required to complete all 10 core units and 6 elective units.